gvwilson/thirdbit/src/fiction/santas/index.md

 >
 > Your friend,
 >
-> Steve (Santa Greenwood)
+> Steve Greenwood

-Finner wiped his eyes with his sleeve and tucked the letter into the envelope.
+Finner wiped his eyes with his sleeve and started to re-fold the letter.
 And stopped.
 And slowly,
-looking up at the mobile rather than at the stiff cardboard in his hands, used his finger to tear open the sides of the envelope so that he could unfold it.
+looking up at the mobile rather than at the stiff cardboard in his hands, used his finger to tear open the sides of the envelope so that he could open it up.

 Faint silver lines reflected the light when he tilted the envelope at the right angle.